AsherDoesTechs/AsherDoesTechs/README.md

 ### 🔁 Daily Quote

 <!--START_SECTION:quote-->
-> Change the changeable, accept the unchangeable, and remove yourself from the unacceptable.  — Denis Waitley
+> Procrastination is one of the most common and deadliest of diseases and its toll on success and happiness is heavy. — Wayne Gretzky
 <!--END_SECTION:quote-->